 Industrial production in Lithuania rose 1% year-on-year in October 2022, from an upwardly revised 3.6% gain in the previous month.
 It was the smallest increase in production since June as output growth slowed sharply for electricity, gas, steam and air conditioning supply (21% vs 40.4%).
 At the same time, output declined for mining & quarrying (-0.1% vs 8.9%), manufacturing (-0.4% vs 1.5%), and water supply, sewerage & waste management (-0.9% vs -6.1%).
 Considering January to October, industrial production advanced 12.5% over a year earlier.
 On a seasonally adjusted monthly basis, industrial production tumbled 1.1%, compared to 7.2% fall in September. source: Statistics Lithuania

 Industrial Production in Lithuania averaged 4.68 percent from 1999 until 2022, reaching an all time high of 38.10 percent in February of 2003 and a record low of -26.00 percent in April of 2009.
 This page provides the latest reported value for - Lithuania Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Lithuania Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Industrial Production in Lithuania is expected to be -1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Lithuania to stand at 3.00 in 12 months time.
-In the long-term, the Lithuania Industrial Production is projected to trend around 4.00 percent in 2021 and 3.80 percent in 2022, according to our econometric models.
+Industrial Production in Lithuania is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lithuania Industrial Production is projected to trend around 2.90 percent in 2023 and 3.80 percent in 2024, according to our econometric models.